 Jump to Section:

 When I went to Mexico a couple of years ago, I tried esquites for the first time.
-The version from the snack bar on the resort was basically boiled corn placed in cups with mayonnaise, Cotija cheese and chili powder.
+The version from the snack bar on the resort consisted of boiled corn placed in cups with mayonnaise, Cotija cheese and chili powder.

 It should have been good, but what arrived was a tiny spoonful of corn topped with a mountain of mayonnaise and cheese.